-Furthermore, it is not clear, whether the examples provided in paragraphs B33 (operating category), B32 (investing category) and B34-B37 (financing category) are exhaustive or whether these paragraphs only illustrate items that typically would be classified in each of the categories.
-Also, we question whether the classification of the items listed in these paragraphs is mandatory or whether an entity - depending on its specific facts and circumstances - may reach to another conclusion.
+Furthermore, it is not clear whether the examples provided in paragraphs B33 (operating category), B32 (investing category) and B34-B37 (financing category) are exhaustive or whether these paragraphs only illustrate items that typically would be classified in each of the categories.
+Also, we question whether the classification of the items listed in these paragraphs is mandatory or whether an entity - depending on its specific facts and circumstances - may reach a different conclusion.
 For example, according to paragraph B32, income and expenses from investment property would be included in the investing category (except when paragraph 48 requires the entity to classify them in the operating category).
-However, an automotive manufacturer might earn rental income from leased dealerships which are accounted for as investment property.
-As an automotive manufacturer's main business activity consists in the production and sale of vehicles, and vehicles are sold by dealerships, it may be concluded that rental income from leased dealerships should be classified in the operating category.
+However, we have been presented with the example of an automotive manufacturer who might earn rental income from leased dealerships that are accounted for as investment property.
+As an automotive manufacturer's main business activity consists in the production and sale of vehicles, and vehicles are sold by dealerships, it may be concluded that rental income from leased dealerships should equally be classified in the operating category.

-The ED also lacks requirements as to the circumstances under which a change in presentation regarding the classification of an item of income and expense to the categories is allowed.
-However, IFRS Standards contain specific requirements that may result in a change in presentation (e.g. transfers according to paragraph 57 of IAS 40).
-However, with the exception of the proposed requirements in paragraphs 20B and 20C of IFRS 12 addressing changes in classification of associates and joint ventures as 'integral' or 'non-integral', requirements regarding changes in classification are lacking.
+The ED also lacks guidance as to the circumstances under which a change in the classification of an item of income and expense is allowed or required.
+IFRS Standards contain specific requirements that may result in a change in presentation (e.g. transfers according to paragraph 57 of IAS 40).
+However, with the exception of the proposed requirements in paragraphs 20B and 20C of IFRS 12 addressing changes in classification of associates and joint ventures as 'integral' or 'non-integral', there is no further guidance as regards changes in classification.